servetadil/Checkout/README.md

 ## Future Improvments

+- There is no such a cache mechanism for GetPayments & PaymentDetails.
+It would be nice to have MemoryCache, Distributed Cache etc.
 - Repositories & Services could be separated (read/write repo and service) so that these are also connected to different Databases.
 - For instance, queries could read from Db like nosql, and we can keep Sql to write our data.
 - A queue or background processing jobs for future-payment api method to trigger payment for non-realtime use could be useful.